 Dominic Cleeton comes from a family of farmers.
-The 4-year-old’s favorite hobbies include baling hay, working cows and riding in tractors.
+His favorite hobbies include baling hay, working cows and riding in tractors.

 Dominic, who lives near Moberly, Missouri, also loves to make up silly songs.
 For example, he recently created a farming version of a popular nursery rhyme: “The hay on the baler goes round and round.”

 This might sound like normal behavior for a kid, but the Cleeton family doesn’t take Dominic’s singing for granted.

 “Dominic was an emergency C-section who spent 18 days in the NICU,” said Hope Cleeton, Dominic’s mom, referring to the MU Health Care Children’s Hospital’s neonatal intensive care unit.
 “While he was there, they gave him a hearing test, and he failed."

 Dominic was born with Noonan syndrome, a genetic disorder that can cause hearing loss, heart disease, musculoskeletal issues and more.
 After graduating from the NICU, he and his family went across the street to MU Health Care’s ENT, Hearing and Balance Center to undergo a diagnostic auditory brainstem response (ABR) test.

 The test measured his brain’s response to sound.